stsouko/marvin_dash/README.md

 Button pressing call callback on python side.
 Drawn structure and selected atoms and bonds available in `input` attribute.
-Callback can return modified structure back to widget through `output` attribute.
+Callback can return modified structure and selection back to widget through `output` attribute.
 Input and output structures encoded in MRV format.
 None is also possible input and output.
 `prepare_input` and `prepare_output` decorators help with data conversion to and from `chython` objects.